KleberDevMan/app-tdd-rails/README.md

 - double: create unexist methods
 - stub: define response from methods
 - mock: verify comportments
+- webmocks + VCR: They working in conjunction for record the HTTP requests in a file

 ##### FactoryBot
 - seem with fixtures (with db persistence)